diogovalentte/mantium/integrations.md

 Using environment variables, you can enable the [Tranga](https://github.com/c9glax/tranga) integration.
 The integration will:

 - Try to add the manga to Tranga when you add it to the dashboard.
   - Only the original manga of a multimanga will be added to Tranga.
-Mangas added to a multimanga are not automatically added to the Tranga.
-But when Mantium detects a new chapter of one of the multimanga's mangas, it still triggers Tranga to check and download new chapters.
+Mangas added to a multimanga later are not automatically added to Tranga.
-- If the background job to update the mangas metadata detects newly released chapters, it will trigger Tranga to check and download new chapters of the mangas that have new chapters.
+- If the background job to update the mangas metadata detects newly released chapters, it will trigger Tranga to check and download new chapters.
-- If there are already mangas on your dashboard, the API has a route to add the mangas on your dashboard to Tranga.
+- If there are already mangas on your dashboard, the API has a route to add the your mangas to Tranga.
 To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).

 ## Limitations
 Tranga can download chapters from mangas from many sources (called connectors in Tranga).
 They are like Mantium source sites, like MangaDex and ComicK.
 Currently, the only connector/source site that Mantium and Tranga both share is MangaDex.
 This means that only mangas from MangaDex will work with this integration.